marcelpetrick/DevNotes/BeenThereSeenThat/20220613_KDAB_QtDevCon_TrainingDay_DebuggingAndProfilingQtApplicationsOnLinux/README.md

 #### hotspot: off-cpu profiling
 * use hotspot for parameterization and also the perf.sh; compression is really important
 * `lstopo`for some hardware-overview of the cpu
-* are this many threads for this machine good? no, mostly 16 threads should be the maximum; suffering from overcommit (try to use more ressources than are there)
+* are this many threads for this machine good? no, mostly 16 threads should be the maximum; suffering from overcommit (try to use more resources than are there)
 * other problem: worker starvation and lock contention
 * lock contention could be found in mandelbrot:124 via hotspot
 * page fault: getting data into the application space: at first time use the qtcore (for instance) has to be loaded into the address space; but done lazily via memory map. just done at first access it is done via page fault; within that period you will be switched out, then switched in when it is there
 * pagefaults are a reason why a boot process takes much time to load
-* moving the mutext inside the loop should  decrease the period of locked mutex
+* moving the mutex inside the loop should decrease the period of locked mutex
-* "lost events": means that the perf-subsystem was not capable to write all data to disk which was needed; perf drops them to avoid skweing the measurement
+* "lost events": means that the perf-subsystem was not capable to write all data to disk which was needed; perf drops them to avoid skewing the measurement
 * use the global qthreadpool instead of a custom made one
 * automotive projects are awesome: actor-pattern is best thing since sliced bread; but 1 thread has already 1 megabyte of stack space! not good on a system with 2 gibyte RAM
 * avoiding recording-loss can be done by setting perf to one core, and the rest of the cores for the app; but grain of salt: once there is loss, then the measured times can be very misleading
 * M. Wolff is also responsible for parts of hotspot
 * std::atomic allows to get rid of the mutex
 * qwaitcondition: appears now between the number crunching, this means worker starvation!
-* but is also because of the 5 runs: amdahl's law? for a codebase the parallization just reduces the time for the parallelizeable sections and the linear parts start to dominate
+* but is also because of the 5 runs: amdahl's law? for a codebase the parallelization just reduces the time for the parallelizable sections and the linear parts start to dominate
-* after also paralelizing the runtime goes down to 0.6s; applied this as well to the secondPassMandelbrot
+* after also parallelizing the runtime goes down to 0.6s; applied this as well to the secondPassMandelbrot
   * now the end-result has also nicely packed dense blocks

 ## heaptrack